Skip to main content

 • Public Relations: A public relations concentration when getting your MA degree will immerse you in the work that organizations do to build and maintain their brand value.
 You'll learn to manage the communication flow between brand and audience through traditional and digital media platforms.

-Having the option to choose a more specialized degree that best suits you and your career goals can make you more marketable to future employers.
+Having the option to choose a more specialized degree that best suits you and your career goals can help make you more marketable to future employers.

-Is a Master's in Communication Worth it?
+Is an MA in Communication Worth It?

 In a word, yes.